-INTERMEDIATE OUTCOME OBJECTIVE TARGETS 1.1 A full range of New Zealand's ecosystems is conserved to a healthy functioning state In 2012-2013: Undertake operational activities for more than 120 of the terrestrial and freshwater ecosystem management units on the prioritised list of 941 ecosystem management units that represent the full range of New Zealand's terrestrial and freshwater ecosystems to conserve the units to a healthy functioning state.
-By 2016-2017: Operational activities will be undertaken over 400 ecosystem management units; goals will be reset for the next SOI period.
-1.2 Nationally threatened species are conserved In 2012-2013: Undertake operational activities to conserve more than 100 nationally threatened species to ensure their persistence. to ensure persistence By 2016-2017: Operational activities will be undertaken over 300 species; goals will be reset for the next SOI period.
-1.3 Nationally iconic natural features are maintained or restored In 2012-2013: Implement operational activities in two pilot projects, based on Abel Tasman National Park and Westland/Tai Poutini National Park, to maintain/restore nationally iconic natural features.
-By 2016-2017: Other iconic natural features will be targeted based on results of pilot; goals will be reset for the next SOI period.
-1.4 Nationally iconic species are managed to ensure their populations are maintained or In 2012-2013: Five nationally iconic species-i.e. kiwi, kākāpō, tuatara, silver fern and kōwhai-will be targeted to ensure that their populations are maintained or restored. restored By 2016-2017: Five more species will be added; goals will be reset for the next SOI period.
-1.5 Locally treasured natural heritage is maintained or restored through partnerships Targets will be o leveloped in 2013-14.
-1.6 Public conservation lands, waters and species are held for now and for future In 2012-2013: Continue to implement the Monitoring and Reporting system with a programmed increase in monitoring from 80 to 130 plant/animal sample plots. generations By 2016-2017: Increase sampling to 260 plots annually, so that a dataset is available from every sample plot on public conservation land on a 5-yearly rotation.
+INTERMEDIATE OUTCOME OBJECTIVE TARGETS 1.1 A full range of New Zealand's ecosystems is conserved to a healthy functioning state In 2012-2013: By 2016-2017: Undertake operational activities for more than 120 of the terrestrial and freshwater ecosystem management units on the prioritised list of 941 ecosystem management units that represent the full range of New Zealand's terrestrial and freshwater ecosystems to conserve the units to a healthy functioning state.
+Operational activities will be undertaken over 400 ecosystem management units; goals will be reset for the next SOI period.
+1.2 Nationally threatened species are conserved to ensure persistence In 2012-2013: By 2016-2017: Undertake operational activities to conserve more than 100 nationally threatened species to ensure their persistence.
+Operational activities will be undertaken over 300 species; goals will be reset for the next SOI period.
+1.3 Nationally iconic natural features are maintained or restored In 2012-2013: By 2016-2017: Implement operational activities in two pilot projects, based on Abel Tasman National Park and Westland/Tai Poutini National Park, to maintain/restore nationally iconic natural features.
+Other iconic natural features will be targeted based on results of pilot; goals will be reset for the next SOI period.
+1.4 Nationally iconic species are managed to ensure their populations are maintained or restored In 2012-2013: By 2016-2017: Five nationally iconic species-i.e. kiwi, kākāpō, tuatara, silver fern and kōwhai-will be targeted to ensure that their populations are maintained or restored.
+Five more species will be added; goals will be reset for the next SOI period.
+Locally treasured natural heritage is maintained or restored through partnerships Targets will be o leveloped in 2013-14.
+1.6 Public conservation lands, waters and species are held for now and for future generations In 2012-2013: By 2016-2017: Continue to implement the Monitoring and Reporting system with a programmed increase in monitoring from 80 to 130 plant/animal sample plots.
+Increase sampling to 260 plots annually, so that a dataset is available from every sample plot on public conservation land on a 5-yearly

-^{} Includes monitoring of outputs and outcomes.
+\ Includes monitoring of outputs and outcomes.

-A range of measures has been developed as indicators of the impact achieved in the natural heritage intermediate outcomes.
+Measures have been developed as indicators of the impact achieved in the natural heritage intermediate outcomes.
 Some measures are combined in order to report on achievement, and some contribute to reporting of more than one objective.

-A national system12 has been designed to monitor and report on biodiversity impact at different tiers, i.e.:
+A national system has been designed to monitor and report on biodiversity impact at different tiers, i.e.: